xxxnell/flex/README.md

 [![Latest version](https://index.scala-lang.org/xxxnell/flex/flex/latest.svg)](https://index.scala-lang.org/xxxnell/flex/flex)

 Chain is a probabilistic deep learning library for data streams.
-Neural networks has been widely used for solving problems in many areas.
+Today, neural networks have been widely used for solving problems in many areas.
 However, classical neural networks have some limitations when you want to include uncertainties in the model.
-For example, if input data and training data contain a lot of noise, and if false-positive or false-negative needs to be detected, the model should represent how reliable the input and the output are.
-Probabilistic deep learning, also known as the Bayesian neural network, is a way to treat both input and output as a probability distribution and it is one of  the best approach to represent uncertainties.
-However, the Bayesian neural network is computationally slow, which is a significant drawback.
-Chain is fast enough to apply the Bayesian neural network to real-world problems.
+For example, suppose that input data and training data contain a lot of noise.
+If you need to detect whether the data contains false-positive or false-negative, the model should represent how reliable the input and the output are.
+To deal with this issue, probabilistic deep learning, also known as the Bayesian neural network, can be used.
+It is a way to treat both input and output as a probability distribution and it is one of the best approaches to represent uncertainties.
+However, the Bayesian neural network is so computationally slow that it cannot be readily applied to the real-world problems.
+Chain is fast enough to make it possible to apply the Bayesian neural network to the real-world problems.
 It has the following features:

 * Feedforward propagation
 * Fast and lightweight probability tools for a dataset and a data stream